zero201926/learning-journey-of-breakout-room-1/README.md

 ```
 Day2(Will)
+Things we did today:
+- Pair programmed to complete Bank Account
+- Compared our 2 versions (both were similar, neither pair had any major problems)
+- Completed airport as a 'mob', all test driven and using multiple objects;
+- Learned lots about testing using Java and Assert (containing items in string, etc.)

 ```
 Bank Account Java
 Functionality:
 View balance
 Deposit money
 Withdraw money
 Pin number (big stretch)

+Completed Bank Account User Stories:

 As a user,
 So that I can see how much money I have,